tyreer/es6-for-everybody/WesBos_ES6_Module3.md

 const sentence = highlight`My dog's name is ${name} and he is ${age} years old`;
 ```
-+ Pass in the string and the tagged template literal is broken into its pieces, which can then be manipulated
++ Pass in the string and the __tagged template literal is broken into its pieces__, which can then be manipulated as they are reassembled
   + __rest spread__ useful in accepting as many arguments as are passed in
   + Suppose this is how you could make something like "drunk-ify text"